-Indian Journal of Case Reports (IJCR) is an international, online, and print journal published monthly by the Mansa STM Publishers, India.
-IJCR is aimed to promote scientific communication among medical researchers worldwide.
+Indian Journal of Pharmacy & Drugs Studies is a quarterly, international, online, and print journal owned and published quarterly by the Mansa STM publishers, India.
+IJPDS is aimed to promote scientific communication among medical researchers worldwide.
+The journal's full text is available online at https://mansapublishers.com/IJPDS.
 The journal allows free access (Open Access) to its contents, therefore; authors are free to self-archive the final accepted version of the article.
-The journal's full text is freely available online at https://mansapublishers.com/IJCR.
-With the aim of faster and better dissemination of knowledge, all the articles will also be published as "Online First" immediately upon acceptance.

-- Type of the manuscript (case report, images, letter to the editor, etc.)
+- Type of the manuscript (original article, review article, short communication, case report, letter to the editor, etc.)

 - Title of the manuscript

 - Short running title (up to 50 characters)

 - Names of all the authors/ contributors (with their highest academic degrees, designation, and affiliations)